jacobkap/crimebythenumbers/docs/regular-expressions.md

 ### Zero or more of previous `*`

 The `*` special character says match zero or more of the previous character and is the same as `{0,}`.
 Combining `.` with `*` is very powerful when used in `gsub()` to delete text before or after a pattern.
-Let's write a pattern that searches a text for the word "Weapons" and then deletes any text after that.
+Let's write a pattern that searches the text for the word "Weapons" and then deletes any text after that.

-Our pattern would be "Weapons.*" - The word "Weapons" followed by anything zero or more times.
+Our pattern would be "Weapons.*" which is the word "Weapons" followed by anything zero or more times.

 ```r